coimbrastudios/framework/Documentation~/RoslynAnalyzers.md

 | 0101-0199 | Coimbra.Services              |
 | 0201-0299 | Coimbra.Services.Events       |

-> Actually all IDs begin with `COIMBRA`.
+> Actually all IDs begin with `COIMBRA` (i.e. where it says `0001` it is actually `COIMBRA0001`).
 This was omitted in the tables for brevity.

+## Customizing Analyzers and Generators

+You can add the define `COIMBRA_ROSLYN_SOURCE` in `Project Settings` when customizing this package.
+Doing that will add some menu items under `Tools/Coimbra Framework` to make your life easier when generating new DLLs.

 ## Current Analyzers